- Publications and resources

 On this page

-- Make sure your drone is switched off and is safe to investigate.
+- Switch off your drone so it is safe to investigate.

 - Find and remove your drone's battery.

-- Inside the battery compartment, look for a range of numbers or characters – this is your serial number.
-For example, DJI drones have a 14-digit serial number.
-This number may also be labelled simply as 'Serial number' or 'S/N'.
+- Look for a range of numbers or characters inside the battery compartment or on the tail of the drone – this is your serial number.
+This number may be labelled 'Serial number', 'S/N' or ‘SNID’.

 - If there is no number on the drone itself, you might find it on your warranty card or original packaging.